firefly-iii/docs/docs/docs/firefly-iii/concepts/accounts.md

 2. A withdrawal from the liability to your friend (an expense account).

 First, you need to move money to the liability.
 This will not increase the "amount due" but will increase the balance.
 You must then send the money to your friend, which *will* increase the amount due.
 The balance will be back at zero.

+This two-step approach is necessary to keep track of the amount due.

 ## Deleting accounts